paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-173-energy-security.md

 (12) Opportunities for improving energy security for facility energy projects that will use renewable energy sources.

-(13) Opportunities to leverage third-party financing to address installation energy needs.
+(13) Opportunities to leverage financing provided by a non-Department entity to address installation energy needs.

 **(f) Selection of Energy Conservation Measures.—** For the purpose of implementing the energy performance master plan, the Secretary of Defense shall provide that the selection of energy conservation measures, including energy efficient maintenance, shall be limited to those measures that—